My mantra as an accountant, for my clients?

 WHAT’S IT ALL MEAN?

 As a UK resident, as soon as you start earning income, you’re legally obligated to report this to HMRC, and potentially to pay UK income tax.

 If you’re employed, you’re already registered with HMRC, and your employer takes income tax from you every month to settle the liability as you earn.
-If you’re self-employed, you have to register personally with HMRC, report to them annually, and settle any tax liability at the end of every tax year.
+But if you’re self-employed, you have to register personally and directly with HMRC, report to them annually, and settle any tax liability at the end of every tax year.